-Heat Pipes – Wick Structures, Performance & Shapes
+Heat Pipes – Technology, Performance & Shapes

 Celsia manufactures heat pipes in all shapes, sizes, and performance characteristics for use in its custom heat sink designs.
 Their high thermal conductivity, the ease with which they can be bent and shaped, and their exceedingly long life make them an ideal upgrade to solid metal heat sinks or, in some cases, an alternative to pumped liquid cooling systems.